Neha6383/user-management-dashboard/README.md

 ### 👉 [Open User Management Dashboard](https://user-management-dashboard-five-beta.vercel.app/)

-> **Demo note:** The application uses JSONPlaceholder as a mock REST API.
+> **Demo note:** This project uses JSONPlaceholder as a mock REST API.
 Create, update and delete operations are simulated and are not permanently persisted by the API.

 ---